Alex Pietrangelo: Vegas Golden Knights

 Pietrangelo with the Golden Knights in 2024.

 In the final year of his contract with free agency impending, Pietrangelo and the Blues were unable to come to terms on a contract extension, and the two parties ultimately broke off negotiations, making Pietrangelo a free agent for the first time in his career; the main point of contention was that Pietrangelo was looking for a full no movement clause (which was personally important for Pietrangelo as he has four children all under the age of 3 years old at the time of his free agency and wanted guaranteed stability of not having to move teams via trade or waivers), which Blues general manager Doug Armstrong refused to give (Armstrong has a consistent history of never handing out full no move clauses to any of his players).
 On October 12, 2020, Pietrangelo signed a seven-year, $61.6 million contract with the Vegas Golden Knights that included a full no move clause for the entirety of the contract.

 In 2022, Pietrangelo was named to his third NHL All-Star Game.
 With help from actor Jon Hamm, Pietrangelo won the Breakaway Challenge portion of the All-Star Skills Competition despite missing both of his shots.

 Pietrangelo took time away from the team midway through the 2022–23 season after his daughter was suffering from a brain lesion, and briefly contemplated retirement.
 However, as her condition improved, he was able to return to play, having missed nine games.
 Pietrangelo attracted controversy at multiple points during the team's deep run in the 2023 Stanley Cup playoffs, the first coming after he was suspended for one game during the Golden Knights' second-round series against the Edmonton Oilers after slashing the arm of Oilers forward Leon Draisaitl.
 He would in turn accuse the Oilers players of "premeditated" hits on him that were ignored by the officials.
-Vegas would ultimately reach the 2023 Stanley Cup Finals against the Florida Panthers.
-Pietrangelo exited the penalty box following the end of game 4 and became enmeshed in an ongoing brawl, which attracted some speculation as to whether the rules required him to be suspended for 10 games.
+Vegas would ultimately reach the 2023 Stanley Cup Final against the Florida Panthers.
+Pietrangelo exited the penalty box following the end of game four and became enmeshed in an ongoing brawl, which attracted some speculation as to whether the rules required him to be suspended for 10 games.
 However, ultimately none was applied.
 The Golden Knights ultimately defeated the Panthers in five games, and Pietrangelo hoisted the Stanley Cup for the second time in his career.

 On June 30, 2025, one day before free agency, Pietrangelo announced he would be stepping away from playing to focus on his health, owing to injuries sustained during the 2024–25 season and beforehand; most notably, Pietrangelo will require a bilateral femur reconstruction surgery.